TotallyNotChase/flask-unittest/README.md

 Provides functionality for testing using the `Flask` object, the `FlaskClient` object, a combination of the two, or even a live flask server!

 This library is intended to provide utilities that help the user follow the [official flask application testing guidelines](https://flask.palletsprojects.com/en/1.1.x/testing/).
-It is recommended you familiarize yourself with this page.
+It is recommended you familiarize yourself with that page.

+Unless you're interested in testing a live flask server using a headless browser.
+In which case, familiarity with you preferred headless browser is enough.

 # Features
 * Test flask applications using the `Flask` object returned by `create_app`